1. Home

 What happens to home solar panels when the power’s out?

-When the power goes out, a solar power system, via its solar inverter, automatically shuts down your solar panels to keep electricity from going to the larger grid.
-This is an electrical code requirement and sometimes called anti-islanding.
-It’s a requirement for utility worker safety and protecting your solar equipment and the larger utility grid.
+When the power goes out, a solar panel system, via its solar inverter, automatically shuts down to keep electricity from feeding back into the larger grid.
+This requirement protects your solar equipment and the people working to restore power.

 What are your options?

-Solar battery storage is one way to have power during an outage while the grid and your solar system are down.
-(You can also store energy to use at night, join a virtual power plant, or to avoid costly grid energy during peak hours.)
+Solar battery storage can keep your lights on.
+(It also allows you to store energy to use at night, and, where available, join a virtual power plant or avoid costly grid energy during peak hours.)

-You can opt to put only essential devices and systems (medical devices, lights, chargers, router/internet, a mini refrigerator) on battery power.
-Or, you could back up all of your home with battery power, which will necessitate a larger, more expensive, battery bank.
+You can opt to put only essential devices and systems (medical devices, lights, chargers, router/internet, a refrigerator) on battery power.
+Or, you could back up all of your home with battery power, which will necessitate a larger, more expensive battery bank.

 See how much you can save by going solar with Palmetto